+Balancing markets are often highly concentrated and may have participants with strong market power.
+The primary concern here is the potential for abuse of market power, rather than the market power itself.
+For that, a number of important aspects need to be taken into account, including among others:

-Regarding the exercise of market power, regulatory authorities must have full access to all relevant information for the purpose of monitoring activities, any ex-post investigations and implementation of necessary measures to mitigate market power.
+- Adequate powers and responsibilities for respective supervisory and regulatory activities in the integrated balancing market shall be assigned to competent authorities. - Since the integrated balancing market would presumably involve two or more areas under the different jurisdictions, the aspects of cooperation and dispute resolution must be taken into account accordingly. - Competent authorities must have full access to all relevant information for the purpose of monitoring activities, any ex-post investigations and implementation of necessary measures to mitigate market power and / or prevent potential abuse of it.
 Regarding the exclusive position of TSOs, the integrated balancing markets must provide incentives for TSOs to solve imbalance in the most efficient manner, bearing in mind the need to maintain an adequate level of system operational security and other relevant standards.

-New market entry will facilitate the mitigation of the exercise of existing market power.
-Objective, non-discriminatory and transparent balancing market rules will help new market entry.
+New market entry will facilitate the mitigation of the exercise of existing market power; objective, non-discriminatory and transparent balancing market rules will help new market entry; market entry barriers for new entrants shall be removed as far as possible. - In order to avoid market power abuse, balancing market shall be designed, among other things to create incentives for the participation of generation and load.

-8 Options for the Integration of Balancing Markets
+8 Options for the Integration of Electricity Balancing Markets

-This chapter proposes options for the integration of balancing markets without intending to propose a specific sequence of activities to be followed in the process of the balancing markets integration.
-In general, integration of balancing markets shall not weaken or deteriorate the functioning of balancing markets in respective control areas (Member States) but it should lead to improvements.
+This chapter proposes options for the integration of electricity balancing markets without intending to propose a specific sequence of activities to be followed in the process of the balancing markets integration.
+In general, integration of electricity balancing markets shall not weaken or deteriorate the functioning of balancing markets in respective control areas (Member States) but it should lead to improvements.
 In the process of the balancing markets integration, the following implementation options exist:

-- A "direct participation system" where two or more TSOs work towards establishing compatible balancing market which allows the participants to decide into which balancing market they want to bid.
+- A "direct participation system" where two or more TSOs work towards establishing compatible balancing market which allows the participants to decide into which balancing market they want to bid (local or neighbouring market).
 Some (or all) components will be in common for those compatible balancing markets.
 Cross-border capacity acquisition will most likely have to be ensured by the participants. - A "TSO to TSO" (or multiple TSOs) model in which the bidder is related to "own" TSO.
 TSOs themselves therefore exchange balancing energy in an efficient manner.
 The balancing market participant can only submit bids to the TSO it is directly or indirectly connected to.
 The TSOs are responsible for the acquisition of cross-border capacity. - An integrated balancing market with a common merit order and a common balancing settlement.
 Generally, the market participant will not be required to acquire cross-border capacity for the exchange of balancing power.
 The TSOs will be allowed to deviate from the merit order curve in the case congestion impedes cross-border balancing exchange.